Gebre Meskel Lalibela: Reign

-Lalibela is said to have seen Jerusalem in a vision and then attempted to build a new Jerusalem as his capital in response to the capture of old Jerusalem by Muslim forces led by Saladin in 1187.
-As such, many features of the town of Lalibela have Biblical names including the town's river, known as the River Jordan (ዮርዳኖስ ወንዝ).
-The city remained the capital of Ethiopia from the late 12th century and into the 13th century.
+A vision is said to have inspired Lalibela to build a new Jerusalem as his capital, in response to the capture of old Jerusalem by Muslim forces led by Saladin in 1187.
+As such, many features of the town of Lalibela have Biblical names, including its watercourse, the River Jordan (ዮርዳኖስ ወንዝ).
+The city remained the capital of Ethiopia from the late 12th century into the 13th century.

-Details about the construction of his 11 monolithic churches at Lalibela have been lost.
-The later Gadla Lalibela, a hagiography of the king, states that he carved these churches out of stone with only the help of angels.
+No details survive about the construction of the capital's 11 monolithic churches.
+The later Gadla Lalibela states that the king carved these churches out of stone with only the help of angels.

 According to the narrative of the Portuguese embassy to Ethiopia in 1520-6, written down by Father Francisco Álvares and published in 1540, the Lalibelian priests claimed that the churches took 24 years to construct.

-His chief queen was Masqal Kibra, about whom a few traditions have survived.
-She induced Abuna Mikael to make her brother Hirun bishop, and a few years later the Abuna left Ethiopia for Egypt, complaining that Hirun had usurped his authority.
-Another tradition states that she convinced king Lalibela to abdicate in favor of his nephew Na'akueto La'ab, but after 18 months of his nephew's misrule she convinced Lalibela to resume the throne.
-Taddesse Tamrat suspects that the end of Lalibela's rule was not actually this amiable, and argues that this tradition masks a brief usurpation of Na'akueto La'ab, whose reign was ended by Lalibela's son, Yetbarak.
-Getachew Mekonnen credits her with having one of the rock-hewn churches, Bet Abba Libanos, built as a memorial for Lalibela after his death.
+Lalibela's chief queen was Masqal Kibra, about whom a few traditions have survived.
+She induced Abuna Mikael to make her brother Hirun a bishop, but the two men feuded over authority and Mikael eventually left Ethiopia for Egypt.
+Another tradition states that she convinced King Lalibela to abdicate in favor of his nephew Na'akueto La'ab, who proved a poor ruler; after 18 months Lalibela resumed the throne, again on Masqal Kibra's initiative.
+Taddesse Tamrat suspects that the end of Lalibela's rule was not actually this amiable, and argues that the tradition masks a brief usurpation of Na'akueto La'ab, whose reign was ended by Lalibela's son, Yetbarak.
+Getachew Mekonnen credits Masqal Kibra with having one of the rock-hewn churches, Bet Abba Libanos, built as a memorial for Lalibela after his death.

-Although little written material concerning the other Zagwe kings survives, a sizeable quantity concerning Lalibela's reign remains, besides the Gadla Lalibela.
-An embassy from the Patriarch of Alexandria visited Lalibela's court around 1210, and have left an account of him, and Na'akueto La'ab and Yetbarak.
+Although little written material survives concerning the other Zagwe kings, Lalibela's reign is covered by an abundance of texts, of which the Gadla Lalibela is only a part.
+An embassy from the Patriarch of Alexandria visited Lalibela's court around 1210, leaving an account of him and of his successors Na'akueto La'ab and Yetbarak.
 The Italian scholar Carlo Conti Rossini has also edited and published the several land grants that survive from his reign.